 Colosseum tour with the church of San Clemente

 One of the things that makes Rome so unique is its stratification.
-While here you may hear that Rome is like lasagna or like an onion to unpeel.
-Rome is a city of layers, of many different heights and depths.
+We say that Rome is like lasagna or like an onion to unpeel and Rome is truly a city of layers, of many different heights and depths.

-This Colosseum tour then combines the traditional sights visited during the standard Ancient Rome Tour – Colosseum, Palatine Hill, Roman Forum – with the medieval church of San Clemente, only a stone’s throw from the Colosseum.
+This Colosseum guided tour then combines the traditional sights visited during the standard Ancient Rome Tour – Colosseum, Palatine Hill, Roman Forum – with the medieval church of San Clemente.